Mahesh Bhupathi: Men's doubles

+Mixed doubles

 Davis Cup and Asian Games

 Bhupathi has donned Indian colours numerous times for the Davis Cup as well as other international tournaments, including the Asian Games.

 Bhupathi has played 55 matches for India in the Davis Cup (from 1995 to 2011), winning 35 and losing 20.
 Out of the 35 matches that he won, 27 of his victories came in doubles matches.

 In 2006, Bhupathi won the doubles championship with Leander Paes at the Asian Games in Doha.

 Personal life

 In 2001, he was awarded the Padma Shri, one of India's highest civilian awards.
 Bhupathi is an alumnus of the University of Mississippi in the United States.
 He is the founder of Globosport India private Limited which he started in 2002 as a sports and entertainment agency.

-He married model Shvetha Jaishankar in 2002 but the couple got divorced in 2009 after seven years of marriage.
-He then married Miss Universe 2000 Lara Dutta in a civil ceremony on 16 February 2011 at Bandra, Mumbai.
+He married model Shvetha Jaishankar in 2002 but the couple got divorced in 2010 after eight years of marriage.

+Bhupathi started dating Miss Universe 2000 Lara Dutta in 2009, while still being married to Shvetha.
+They got engaged in September 2010.
+He married her in a civil ceremony on 16 February 2011 in Mumbai.
 It was followed by a Christian ceremony on 20 February 2011 at Sunset Point in Goa.
 On 1 August 2011, Dutta confirmed that she was pregnant with their first child.
 Their daughter Saira was born on 20 January 2012.

 In 2010, the couple started a film production company, Big Daddy Productions.
 In 2014, Mahesh Bhupathi launched an authentic Indian sports brand, ZEVEN.
 The company currently endorses Ravindra Jadeja, Rohan Bopanna, Shikhar Dhawan and Mary Kom, amongst others.